Decentralized Asset Custody Scheme with Security against Rational Adversary: Model

 \section{Model}

-In this work we consider the decentralized custody scheme without relying on any trusted party.
-More specifically, we investigate the feasibility that $n$ participants (a.k.a. $n$ \emph{nodes}) $S = \{1, 2, \cdots, n\}$ jointly provide the custody service, such that the security is guaranteed as long as the number of corrupted participants is bounded by a fraction of $n$, e.g. the adversary cannot corrupt more than $n/3$ nodes simultaneously.
-This assumption of existence of an honest majority is much milder than assuming a single party trusted by everyone, and hence it likely leads to better security guarantee in practice.
+Our goal is to implement the decentralized custody scheme without relying on any trusted party.
+More specifically, we investigate the feasibility that $n$ custodians (a.k.a. $n$ \emph{nodes}) jointly provide the custody service, such that the security is guaranteed as long as a bounded fraction of custodians are corrupted, e.g. no more than $n/3$ nodes are corrupted simultaneously.
+This assumption of an honest majority is much milder than assuming a single party trusted by everyone, and hence likely leads to a better security guarantee in practice.

+The decentralized custody scheme is based on overlapping group assignments.
+That is, custodians are assigned to overlapping groups, and each group is fully controlled by its members and holds a fraction of the total assets under custody, including both deposit from custodians and assets from customers.
+In what follows we assume that the in-safekeeping assets are \emph{evenly} distributed to custodian groups, since an uneven distribution naturally leads to degradation of security and capital efficiency.

-Furthermore, we consider the security of the custody scheme in a game-theoretic sense: the adversary may corrupt multiple nodes, but he will not launch an attack if the profit does not exceed the cost of launching such an attack.
-In other words, misbehavior of adversary nodes is not considered as breaking the security as long as the resultant damage is recoverable.
-To increase the cost of attack and compensate potential loss caused by attacks, we require every custodian in our scheme to provide a security deposit, which will be confiscated and used for compensation in case of misbehavior.
-Thus, no rational adversary would ever launch an attack if the security deposit outweighs the revenue of a successful attack.
+Furthermore, we consider the security of a custody scheme against a \emph{rational adversary}: the adversary may corrupt multiple nodes, but will not launch an attack if the potential profit does not exceed the cost.
+To achieve security under such a model, every custodian in our scheme must provide an equal amount of deposit, which will be confiscated and used for compensation in case of misbehavior.
+Thus, if misbehavior can be detected in time, no rational adversary would ever launch an attack as long as the deposit paid outweighs the revenue of a successful attack.
+Here, we emphasize that instead of resorting to another level of collateral custody service, the deposit from custodians is maintained as a part of the total assets under custody, together with assets from external customers.

+As a remark, we assume that attacks in the decentralized custody scheme can be detected immediately.
+If the decentralized custody service is for cryptoassets and deployed on a blockchain, then all instructions from customers and transfer of assets are transparent to everyone, and hence any malicious transaction will be caught immediately.
+Alternatively, the detection may be implemented with the periodic examination which ensures that misbehavior is discovered before the adversary can exit or change the set of corrupted nodes.
+In other scenarios, detecting corrupted behavior may be a non-trivial problem, but for the sake of this study we will leave it out to avoid another layer of complication.

+The incentive of agents participating in this collateralized custody scheme is also indispensable for a full-fledged decentralized custody service.
+A reasonable rate of the commission fee and/or inflation tax would be sufficient to compensate the cost of agents providing such custody service.
+In the blockchain scenario, an extra per-transaction fee is also an option.
+Overall we believe that the mechanism design to incentivize custodians is essentially another topic, which is beyond the scope of this work and should be left for future study.